NicklasWallgren/sqlTemplate/README.md

 // ParseWithValuesFromStruct parses a sql template with values from a struct and returns the 'QueryTemplate' ParseWithValuesFromStruct(namespace string, templateName string, parameters interface{}) (QueryTemplate, error)

-// Register registers a new namespace by template root and extension Register(namespace string, templateRoot string, extensions string) error
+// Register registers a new namespace by template filesystem and extension Register(namespace string, filesystem fs.FS, extensions string) error
 ```

 # Examples